Top Mistakes Online Instructors Make (And How To Avoid Them)

 - Stay up to date with tech tools.
 Keep an eye on new technologies and developments used for online teaching.
 You derive information about most current events in the world of technologies by following podcasts, picking through blogs, and publications posted regarding this industry.
 Don’t overwhelm your students with too many tech tools though.
 Most people just simply don’t have enough time tinkering around all the innovations.

-Not providing timely feedback to students
+Don’t teach online without providing timely feedback to students

 Here are some software used for free in case the LMS you’ve been using does not allow either video or audio feedback: